frag-z/.github/profile/README.md

                             _/_/
 ```

-To get started, ask for access to the repos you want to work with
+To get started, ask for access to the repos you want to work with on discord